UCSF Fresno Emergency Medicine Scholarship for Visiting Students 2023

 This 4-week course provides an exciting opportunity to do a sub-internship at Community Regional Medical Center in Fresno, California’s busiest Level One Trauma & Burn Center.
 Sub-interns act as the primary care provider for ill and injured patients presenting to the Emergency Department with a wide variety of complaints.

-Course Objectives: Through clinical work, bedside teaching, and didactic sessions, students will learn to care for undifferentiated ill and injured patients.
-By assuming care for patients at the time of their initial presentation to the ED, students will learn to obtain relevant histories, perform focused physical exams, select appropriate diagnostics, interpret results, develop management and disposition plans, communicate effectively with consultants, patients, and families, and document appropriately.
 In addition to 16 clinical shifts in the ED, students will participate in weekly resident conferences as well as didactic and simulation sessions designed exclusively for students.
-Rotators will have opportunity to learn and practice many skills and procedures, including placing peripheral IV’s and central lines, NG tubes, Foley catheters; performing LP’s; suturing lacerations; reducing fractures and dislocations; and acquiring and interpreting bedside ultrasound images.
+Rotators will have the opportunity to learn and practice many skills and procedures, including placing peripheral IV’s and central lines, NG tubes, Foley catheters; performing LP’s; suturing lacerations; reducing fractures and dislocations; and acquiring and interpreting bedside ultrasound images.
 As sub-interns, students staff cases directly with attending physicians and act as the primary provider for their patients, including placing orders and completing documentation in the EMR.
-Students have the option of doing an EMS ambulance ride-along shift, and/or a shift with our Mobile HeaL clinic. https://www.fresno.ucsf.edu/medical-student-programs/mobileheal/
+Students have the option of doing an EMS ambulance ride-along shift, and/or a shift with our Mobile HeaL clinic.

-Schedule: 4 week rotation, starting every other Monday.
-Students are scheduled for 16 shifts, each 8-10 hours long.
+Schedule: 4-week rotation, students are scheduled for 16 shifts, each 9-10 hours long.
 Students are expected to attend weekly resident conference (4 hours/week) and medical student-specific didactics (1-2 hours/week).

-Common Problems/Diseases: Students will encounter a wide variety of disease processes, including acute traumatic injuries, exacerbations of chronic illnesses, infections both common (community-acquired pneumonia) and rare (extrapulmonary coccidioidomycosis), and critical illnesses such as MI, stroke, and septic shock.
+Common Problems and Diseases: Students will encounter a wide variety of disease processes, including acute traumatic injuries, exacerbations of chronic illnesses, infections – both common (community-acquired pneumonia) and rare (extrapulmonary coccidioidomycosis), and critical illnesses such as MI, stroke, and septic shock.
 Our population includes patients of all ages, many ethnic and cultural backgrounds, and those suffering from problems related to addiction, homelessness, and limited access to care.

 UCSF Fresno, Department of Emergency Medicine

-Student housing is available and is free to UCSF students.
+Housing: Student housing is available and is free to UCSF students.
 It is located about 10 miles from the CRMC hospital campus.
 Rent for Non-UCSF students is $650.00 for a single bedroom, and $450.00 for a shared room (dorm setup.)
 If there is no vacancy available, we do offer an alternative housing list, which is our version of AirBNB.
 Questions about housing?
-Contact UME Program Coordinator Juanita Sprowell, email@example.com
+Contact Fresno UME Housing at firstname.lastname@example.org.

 Wilderness Medicine Elective—EM 140.31